Approach & Press¶

 Quickstart — tune in this order

-- Enable the behavior and adjust
+- Enable the behavior and set

-Trail Behind Moving Targetfor horde-chase feel; keep it low if you want flanking. - Enable Out-of-Sight Fallback only if the game needs limited awareness or recovery behavior.
+Trail Behind Moving Targetfor horde-chase feel; keep it low for flanking. - Add